-In accordance with Government Auditing Standards, we have also issued our report dated [date of report] on our consideration of the Carolina County's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated [date of report] on our consideration of Carolina County's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Carolina County's internal control over financial reporting and compliance.

-[Signature] [City and State] [Date] Note to preparer: See the Audit Opinions for Financial Reporting Section of the Audit Manual for Governmental Audits in North Carolina for various opinion letter examples.
+[Signature] [City and State] [Date]

+Note to preparer: See the Audit Opinion Resources for various opinion letter examples.
+These samples are written to cover as many conditions and situations as possible.
 Please note that the opinion letter above was customized for Carolina County which has two discretely presented component units (approximately 98% of opinion unit) audited by other auditors.
 This example assumes that the Carolina County Tourism Development Authority, which in this example did not choose to issue separate GAAP financial statements, was audited by the same auditors as the primary government.
 If less than 100% of an opinion unit was audited by another auditor and the auditor chooses not to take responsibility of that opinion, a sentence defining the percentage of the opinion unit not audited by the group auditor should be disclosed in the Auditor's Responsibility paragraph.
-For additional guidance related to treatment of Tourism Development Authorities, refer to Memorandum #2014-08 on our website.
-Please refer to sample Audit opinions on our website for further guidance, https://www.nctreasurer.com/state-and-local-government-finance-division/local-government-commission/audit-opinion-resources.
+For additional guidance related to treatment of Tourism Development Authorities, refer to Memorandum # 2014-08 on our website.